11 Ladder Safety Tips You Need to Know

 5. Keep the ladder on a stable footing

-Although some ladders come with rubber feet to prevent slipping, it’s still essential to ensure you are working on a firm footing.
-It’s even more critical when you are working on unstable or uneven ground, such as a muddy or sloppy ground.
+It’s even more critical when working on unstable or uneven ground, such as muddy or sloppy ground.

 Set the ladder’s feet on a non-slip carpet or plywood board staked to the ground for stability.